arcsi1989/geolocation_extender/README.md

 Install the developed package within a new environment
 - `pip install -e ../geolocation_extender`

 The package behavior is controlled by a given configuration file as well as the input/ouput files and their location and name.
+If no value added to the <geolocation_repository> a dummy WebAPI sill be used.
 - `../geolocation_extender/config/program_config.json`

-The developed package can be used via a CLI interface:
+The developed package can be run via the following command:
-- geo_loc_enrichment
+- `geo_loc_extend`